input-output-hk/cardano-tutorials/node-setup/tx.md

             --fee 168141 \
             --tx-body-file tx001.raw

+Note: The TTL is an absolute slot number (not relative) this means that the `--ttl` value should be > than the current slot number

 4. We need to sign the transaction with the signing key for `addr1`:

         cardano-cli shelley transaction sign \